priya-csr/product-subscription/ui.apps/src/main/content/jcr_root/apps/prdsubscription/components/herobanner/README.md

-#Hero Banner
+# Hero Banner

-herobanner component written in HTL.
+Herobanner component written in HTL.

-Below core components are used to build hero banner using data-sly-resource
+Below core components and features are used to build hero banner using data-sly-resource

 1. Image - Leverage Adobe Core Image
 2. Title - Leverage Adobe Core Title